 And there were more surprises.
-"When we pulled up the tiling, we found we also had to pull out two layers of wall paneling just to get to the edges of the room," says the Exton, Penn., native.
+"When we pulled up the tiling, we found we also had to pull out two layers of wall paneling just to get to the edges of the room," says the Exton, Pa., native.
 The paneling fix led to a need for new insulation and drywall.
 What started as a small project quickly ballooned — and so did Whalen's expenses.

 Almost half of homeowners go over budget when doing a remodel, according to a report from home improvement site Houzz.
 A more alarming stat: Only one in five comes in under budget.
 Here's how to be of them.